Jake Roberts: Final feuds and departure (1991–1992)

 After SummerSlam, Roberts was placed in a feud with Randy Savage.
 During the post-SummerSlam wedding reception of Savage and Miss Elizabeth (in reality they had been married since 1984), Elizabeth opened a gift package containing a live cobra.
 Roberts and the Undertaker attacked Savage, until Sid Justice ran them off.
 A short feud with Sid ensued when Sid was scheduled to wrestle "El Diablo" and the Undertaker came out and accepted the challenge to face Sid.
 Paul Bearer offered "El Diablo" what appeared to be a bribe to walk away.
 As the match began, "El Diablo" came back to the ring and hit Sid.
 Then "El Diablo" unmasked revealing himself as Jake.
 Roberts proceeded to unleash a king cobra on Sid, until Hacksaw Jim Duggan intervened.
 Sid and Jake wrestled on Superstars a week later.
 But soon, Sid injured his biceps, which forced the feud to end.

-Roberts immediately began berating Randy Savage in a series of promos, aware that Savage – who had lost a retirement match to the Ultimate Warrior at Wrestlemania VII – was unable to exact revenge.
+Roberts immediately began berating Randy Savage in a series of promos, aware that Savage – who had lost a retirement match to Ultimate Warrior at WrestleMania VII – was unable to exact revenge.
 On the November 23 (taped October 21) edition of WWF Superstars of Wrestling, Roberts goaded Savage into the ring and brutally attacked him, eventually tying Savage into the ropes and got the king cobra to bite his arm; the snake was devenomized and, according to Roberts' DVD Pick Your Poison, he had trouble getting the cobra to release his bite.
 According to Roberts, on the day the angle was shot, he had to let the cobra bite him on his leg at Savage's request to convince him that the snake had been devenomized and Savage would regularly check on Roberts to make sure he had no side effects from the bite.
 The segment went on longer than planned, and Savage's blood was clearly visible as it dripped from the puncture wounds.
 Savage stated in a shoot interview that his arm swelled and he developed a high fever afterward and had to be checked at a hospital.
 He also stated that the cobra died a week after the angle and he joked that the cobra must have got the venom from him.